okta/okta-developer-docs/packages/@okta/vuepress-site/code/rest/index.md

    Or

    * Select **Bearer Token** from the **Type** dropdown list in the **Authorization** tab.
 Paste the access token to the **Token** box on the right.
-1. Click **Send** on the API request. <br> The response should contain an array of all the users in your org.
+1. Click **Send** for the API request. <br>The result pane displays the results of your request.
+In this `GET /api/v1/users` example, a list of users in your org appears.

 **Example Request**